-We then reestimate both the daily and weekly currency regressions using these new proxies for trading volume.
-The results are reported in Table 5, Columns (3) and (4) and in Table 6, Columns (3) to (6).
-They confirm the previous conclusions: the index rebalancing has a strong impact on currencies whether we use the 6-day or the 12-day window.
-For example, in the case of a 6-day window (Table 6, Panel A), a one standard deviation increase in a country's weight changes leads to a 0.71% ($0.155 \times 0.76 \times 6$) appreciation in its currency if the scaling is based on Spot FX Volume and to a 0.67% ($0.286 \times 0.39 \times 6$) appreciation if the scaling is based on Total FX Volume.
+we use the six-day or the twelve-day window.
+For example, in the case of a six-day window (Table 6, panel A), a one standard deviation increase in a country's weight changes leads to a 0.71% ($0.155 \times 0.76 \times 6$) appreciation in its currency if the scaling is based on Spot FX Volume and to a 0.67% ($0.286 \times 0.39 \times 6$) appreciation if the scaling is based on Total FX Volume.

-In summary, all three statistical procedures (Fisher test, regressions on weight changes, and regressions on weight changes interacted with the Euro/Dollar order flow) and the various definitions of the weight changes show a positive and statistically significant relationship between weight increases and currency appreciations.
+In summary, all three statistical procedures (Fisher test, regressions on weight changes, and regressions on weight changes interacted with the Euro/U.S. dollar orderflow) and the various definitions of the weight changes show a positive and statistically significant relationship between weight increases and currency appreciations.
 The exact magnitude of the effect is sensitive to the window size, estimation procedure, and the weight definition, and cannot be determined with much accuracy.
 But the qualitative results are robust across window sizes, sampling frequencies, and alternative time spans for the exchange rate data.24 The results also obtain when we do not exclude the three countries that experienced a currency crisis during our data period (Turkey, Argentina, and Brazil) or the three countries with a pegged currency (China, Malaysia, and Hong Kong).
-In addition, weight changes interacted with orderflow account for the panel structure of currency returns around the announcement event.
-This is consistent with the idea that orderflow in the Euro/Dollar market proxies for speculative intensity in all currencies.
-Overall, the evidence strongly supports the notions that shocks originating in the equity market spillover to the currency market, and that currencies are imperfect substitutes for one another.
+In addition, weight changes interacted with orderflow account for the panel